-In the MaxL Shell, you can use variables as placeholders for any data that is subject to change or that you refer to often; for example, the name of a computer, user names, or passwords.
-You can use variables in MaxL scripts and during interactive sessions.
-Using variables in MaxL scripts eliminates the need to create customized scripts for each user, database, or host.
-Variables can be environment variables (for example, \$ARBORPATH, which references the Essbase installation directory), or positional parameters (for example, \$1, \$2, etc.).
+In the MaxL Command Shell, you can use variables as placeholders for any data that is subject to change or that you refer to often; for example, the name of a computer, user names, and passwords.
+You can use variables in MaxL scripts as well as during an interactive session.
+Using variables in MaxL scripts eliminates the need to create many customized scripts for each user, database, or host.
+Variables can be environment variables (for example, \$ARBORPATH, which references the directory Essbase is installed to), or positional parameters (for example, \$1, \$2, etc.).
 A variable always begins with a \$ (dollar sign).

-For more information about using variables in the MaxL Shell, see the MaxL Language Reference in the Technical Reference in the docs directory.
+For more information about syntax and usage of variables in the MaxL Command Shell, please refer to the online MaxL Language Reference in your DOCS directory.

-Stopping the MaxL Shell
+Stopping the MaxL Command Shell

-You can log out of a MaxL session, or log in as another user, without quitting the shell.
+You can log out of a MaxL session, and optionally log in as another user, without quitting the shell.
 You should include a logout command at the end of MaxL scripts.
 It is not necessary to exit at the end of MaxL script files, or after a session using stream-oriented input from another program's output.

-To log out without exiting the MaxL Shell, enter logout;

-To exit from the MaxL Shell after using interactive mode, enter exit;
+- ➤ To log out without exiting the MaxL Command Shell, enter logout; - ➤ To exit from the MaxL Command Shell after using interactive mode, enter exit;